seqeralabs/nf-training-intro/docs/part1-cli.md

 # Part 1.
-Critter classification with bare command line
+Critter classification with bare command-line

-## What is the Command Line?
+## What is the command-line?

-The command line is like a magic wand for your computer, allowing you to perform tasks quickly and directly through text commands, much like having a chat with your machine.
+The command-line is like a magic wand for your computer, allowing you to perform tasks quickly and directly through text commands, much like having a chat with your machine.
 While it may seem daunting at first glance, its a simple, text-only interface, and incredibly powerful tool that offers a direct way to communicate with and control your computer.

-In this section of our Nextflow tutorial, we'll explore how to run an existing classification model using OpenAI's CLIP directly from the command line, to both classify our critters and build a collage of images.
+In this section of our Nextflow tutorial, we'll explore how to run an existing classification model using OpenAI's CLIP directly from the command-line, to both classify our critters and build a collage of images.

 We're assuming that you are successfully in an environment where the files in this repository have been installed and the necessary software made available.
 Please go back and look at the environment setup in the [README](../README.md) if that's not the case.